Ksgz/evase-nextjs/content/pages/docs/getting-started/Deploy.md

 ---
-title: Welcome to Evase
+title: Deploy
 seo:
-  title: Welcome to Evase
+  title: Welcome to the Deployment Page
-  description: This is the documentation page
+  description: This is the website deploy page
   extra:
     - name: 'og:type'
       value: website